Named Entity extraction and its relations

 - followed by other uppercases, lowercase or numbers, without white space

-- it can contain symbols like _, - or ..
+- it can contain symbols like _, - or .. - the user can specify a connector, so, words like “United States of America” are also captured.

 In this way, words like “Covid-19” are also captured In languages such as English and Portuguese, it extracts proper names.
 In German, it also extracts nouns.